The Pillars of Komen

 - 9,895 Women and Men will receive Education

 Click here to see our Current Mission Partners for 2020-21.

 Our advocates act as the voice for more than 3 million Breast Cancer Survivors in the United States.
 They aim to:

 - Advocate for more research funding and protection for patients

 - Education healthcare providers, policymakers, opinion leaders and and the public on the burden of breast cancer

 - Empower patients and the public to take charge of their own breast health

-Every two years, Komen Advocacy identifies issues where Komen’s voice can provide the greatest potential impact on achieving our Bold Goal.
+Every two years, Komen Advocacy identifies issues where Komen’s voice can provide the greatest potential impact.
 A broad-based, intensive vetting and selection process includes feedback from Affiliates, representatives from the African-American Health Equity Initiative (AAHEI), metastatic breast cancer community, Advocates in Science (AIS), Komen Scholars and subject matter experts.

 Learn more about our current priorities by clicking here.

 If you are passionate about ending breast cancer and have an interest in scientific research, we welcome you to join us.
 Komen’s research advocates, or Advocates In Science may be men or women, laypersons or healthcare professionals, Komen Affiliate members, or individuals involved in advocacy with other breast cancer organizations.